Dynamics in near-threshold $J/\psi$ photoproduction: Amplitude parameterization

 In order to assess whether the current data can constrain the role of coupled channels, we consider three parameterizations of the $S$-wave amplitude: \begin{enumerate} \item \textbf{Single channel (1C):} Only interactions involving the $\jpsi \,p$ are included; \item \textbf{Two channels (2C):} We include contributions from an intermediate $\bar D^* \Lambda_c$ channel;\footnote{The amplitude involving only the $\jpsi \,p$ and $\bar{D}\Lambda_c$ channels was also considered but found to not be significant.} \item \textbf{Three channels (3C):} We include both $\bar{D}^{(*)}\Lambda_c$ channels.
 In this case we find two classes of solutions which we discuss separately below. \end{enumerate} Here the 1C parameterization is favored by the factorization picture of $\jpsi$ photoproduction, as charm exchanges are suppressed by the heavy quark mass and the amplitude can be decomposed into a ``top'' vertex involving the photon interaction with a $c\bar{c}$ pair and a ``bottom'' vertex that depends on proton structure.
 Furthermore, it has been argued that near threshold the process is dominated by at most spin-2 exchanges in the $t$-channel~\cite{Ji:2021mtz}.
 This allows one to relate the $\jpsi \, p$ photoproduction amplitude to the gluonic component of the nucleon energy-momentum tensor.
 Fixed spin $t$-channel exchanges lead to an analytical dependence on $s$, and thus are not compatible with threshold cusps.
 The 1C case will be used at the base model with respect to which we evaluate the significance of extra thresholds.

-In Ref.~\cite{Du:2020bqj} estimates that the production rates of open charm systems are much larger than hidden charm, and thus the coupling to intermediate open charm states dominates the process of interest.
+Reference~\cite{Du:2020bqj} estimates that the production rates of open-charm systems are much larger than hidden charm, and thus the coupling to intermediate open-charm states dominates the process of interest.
 This is representative of the 3C model in particular, if the production parameters for the $\jpsi\, p$ system are small relative to those describing the open-charm channels.
 We consider the 2C model as an intermediate case between these two parameterizations in which minimal freedom has been added to the 1C case to try to accommodate the apparent features of the total cross section.

 In order to have a comparable number of free parameters in three parameterizations of the $S$-wave, we consider both terms in the $K$-matrix (\ie $\alpha_S^{ij}$ and $\beta_S^{i}$) in the 1C and 2C cases, while the 3C parameterization keeps only the constant term in all channels.
 We find an adequate description of the angular dependence when truncating to $\ell_\text{max} = 3$ in all cases.